Wolverine971/9takes/src/blog/enneagram/how-each-enneagram-flexes.md

                 "@value": "2023-08-09"
             },
-            "description": "Each type shows off in different ways, subtly showcasing their strengths, and desire to be seen or recognized", "headline": "How each Enneagram type flexes",
+            "description": "Each type shows off in different ways, subtly showcasing their strengths, and desire to be seen or recognized", "headline": "How All 9 Enneagram Types flex", "image": {
-            "image": {
                 "@type": "ImageObject",
                 "height": 900,